 - I Have No Son!:

 - "Now, son, don't touch that cactus." *son levitates and attaches himself to the cactus* ''YOU'RE DEAD TO ME."

 - Said verbatim by a man in 12 in response to a child coming out as gay.
 Subverted when it is revealed that the boy is in the wrong house.

-- Image Song: The I Like Trains Kid, The Do The Flop Guy and Mine Turtle each get a character song related to their main gimmick.
+- Image Song: The I Like Trains Kid, The Do The Flop Guy, Mine Turtle, and Cow Pretending to be a Man each get a character song related to their main gimmick.

 - I'm a Humanitarian: